TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-howtodeprovisionacircuit.md

 <properties
-	pageTitle="configuration and setup/how to de-provision a circuit" description="configuration and setup/how to de-provision a circuit" service="microsoft.network"
+	pageTitle="management/how to de-provision a circuit"
+	description="management/how to de-provision a circuit"
+	service="microsoft.network"
 	resource="expressroutecircuits"
 	authors="radwiv"